 • Physical relapse: An individual returns to alcohol or drug use.

-Top 10 Relapse Prevention Skills
+10 Essential Skills for Drug Relapse Prevention

-1. Self-Care
+1. Self-Care for Preventing Relapse

 Poor sleep and diet are often linked to mental health issues, which could put someone at risk for substance use disorders.
 Instead of reaching for drugs to feel better, try maintaining a healthy diet and exercising regularly.
 Establishing healthy habits that make you feel good can reduce the risk of relapse.

-HALT stands for hungry, angry, lonely and tired.
+HALT stands for hungry, angry, lonely, and tired.
 These are some of the most common triggers for individuals recovering from substance dependence.
 If someone you know is experiencing any of these negative feelings, step in to provide emotional support.
 This may stop them from reaching for a drink instead.

-3. Mindfulness Meditation
+3. Mindfulness Meditation and Recovery

 Mindfulness-based relapse prevention helps individuals become more self-aware of their thoughts and behaviors, making it easier to cope with potential triggers.
 This includes accepting that cravings are a natural part of the relapse process rather than fighting them.

-4. Know Your Triggers
+4. Recognizing Your Relapse Triggers

 Support groups such as Alcoholics Anonymous or Narcotics Anonymous can introduce you to peers who understand what you’re going through.
 Group therapy can also provide positive peer support and encourage abstinence from substances.

-6. Grounding Techniques
+6. Grounding Techniques for Stress Relief

 Grounding techniques can help reduce stress and anxiety associated with recovery.
 For example, the 5-4-3-2-1 coping technique encourages you to use the five senses to focus on your environment instead of dwelling on negative thoughts.

-7. Deep Breathing
+7. Deep Breathing for Emotional Regulation

 Breathing can greatly impact your emotions and help regulate your overall mood, which is why deep breathing is used to improve mental health conditions.
 One breathing technique is the 4 x 4.
-Breathe in through your nose for four seconds, hold and then release for four seconds.
+Breathe in through your nose for four seconds, hold, and then release for four seconds.
 Deep breathing releases neurotransmitters in the brain that can trigger chemicals responsible for happiness and relaxation.

-8. Make an Emergency Contact List
+8. Creating an Emergency Contact List

 It can be hard to ignore a craving without help from supportive friends.
 Keeping a list of trusted friends and family members you can reach out to for help ensures you have someone to talk to whenever the urge to use arises.

-9. Play the Tape Through
+9. Playing the Tape Through: Understanding Consequences

 Before you reach for that one drink, play the tape through and consider what the consequences might be.
 For a recovering addict, it might not stop at one drink, which is why reminding yourself why you entered recovery and the positive improvements you’ve made since quitting can be beneficial for preventing relapses.

-10. Get Help at Camelback Recovery
+10. Seek Professional Help at Camelback Recovery

 Staying away from addictive substances can be difficult.
 Camelback Recovery in Arizona provides various supportive services in a structured environment to help with illicit or prescription drug addiction.
 Contact us at 602-466-9880 to speak with an intake specialist and begin your recovery today.